uppuvinnetha2903/Microsoft-Fabric-Procurement-Project/README.md

 ## Repository Structure

 - `/Notebooks` — PySpark notebooks (Bronze→Silver dimension/fact, Silver→Gold, Gold data quality checks) and the source-to-target mapping specification
-- `/SQL` — Stored procedures for pipeline orchestration
+- `/SQL` — Stored procedures and orchestration table definitions for pipeline processing and incremental loads
 - `/Architecture` — Architecture diagrams
 - `/Screenshots` — Dashboard, pipeline, and data model screenshots
 - `/sample_data` — Synthetic sample source data (dimensions and facts) with a full data dictionary, so the notebooks can be run end-to-end